 In October 2019 I joined BT Group Procurement and a team of highly talented, passionate and successful people with a strong record of delivery.
 BT is an amazing company and it's a hugely exciting time to be part of its transformation, in which digitization is a driving force to deliver long term growth value and outstanding customer experiences.
 Prior to joining BT, I was Chief Procurement Officer respectively at Sprint (US) and Saudi Telecom (STC).
 Before joining STC, I garnered 15 years' experience in Europe's telecom industry, last serving as Senior Vice President of Procurement Excellence at Buyin, (the procurement joint-venture of Deutsche Telekom and Orange).
 I also held senior leadership positions with Orange in France and the UK.

-Nikesh (Niki) Parekh is the co-founder and CEO of Suplari, an enterprise software company focused on leveraging advanced analytics and artificial intelligence to help enterprises make better purchasing and financial decisions.
-Niki was most recently an executive at Internet real estate company Zillow and has also worked in the venture capital, private equity and investment banking industries.
+Nikesh (Niki) Parekh is the co-founder and CEO of Suplari and GM of Spend Insights at Microsoft.
+Suplari, a Microsoft company, is an enterprise software company focused on leveraging advanced analytics and artificial intelligence to help enterprises make better purchasing and financial decisions.
+Niki was previously an executive at Internet real estate company Zillow and has also worked in the venture capital, private equity and investment banking industries.
 Nikesh earned his MBA from Harvard Business School and his BA in Biochemical Sciences from Harvard College.

 The past year shifted focus from hard savings to soft value drivers in awarding sourcing events.
 Bottlenecks in the supply chain, transportation disruption and capacity constraints dominated the year, highlighting risk areas and shifting priorities sometimes permanently.
 In this session, procurement and supply chain leaders will gain insights from sourcing experts on trends experienced across industries and categories.
 Learn new techniques for evaluating events and how innovations using artificial intelligence can address core initiatives to optimize value in your sourcing strategies.